Lemoncode/webpack-by-sample/00 Intro/03 Output/README.md

   ...
 ```

 - We have the js file under the dist folder, wouldn't it be nice to include the index.html into that folder?
-And what's more wouldn't be great if didn't need to manually inject the script tag pointing to the bundle.js file, and let webpack do that for us? (including a hash param to avoid browser caching when new versions are being deployed).
+And what's more, wouldn't it be great if didn't need to manually inject the script tag pointing to the bundle.js file, and let webpack do that for us? (including a hash param to avoid browser caching when new versions are being deployed).

-- In order to do that we are going to introduce the concept of [webpack plugin](https://webpack.js.org/configuration/plugins/): plugins allows us to inject custom build steps.
+- In order to do that we are going to introduce the concept of [webpack plugin](https://webpack.js.org/configuration/plugins/): plugins allow us to inject custom build steps.
 Meanwhile loaders (e.g. babel-loader) act file by file (files that match the given extension e.g. js, or ts...), plugins act globally and are executed once.
 We are going to install a plugin called [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
 In the command prompt, type:

 ```
 npm install html-webpack-plugin --save-dev